 - Refrain from smoking

 Patients who are concerned about breast cancer recurrence are welcome to consult with the experts in the Don & Erika Wallace Comprehensive Breast Program at Moffitt Cancer Center.
 Moffitt is the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, and we are widely recognized for our groundbreaking research.
-As a high-volume cancer center, we treat many breast cancer patients, including those with very rare and recurrent conditions, and our extensive experience consistently results in patient outcomes that outrank the national average, as well as better-quality lives for our patients.
+As a high-volume cancer center, we treat many breast cancer patients, including those with very rare and recurrent conditions.

 If you’d like to learn more about invasive ductal carcinoma recurrence, the experts at Moffitt can help.
-Call 1-888-MOFFITT or complete a new patient registration form online.
-No referrals are required.
+Call 1-888-663-3488 or complete a new patient registration form online.